lag13/why/README.md

     2))
 ```

-So we are multiplying 3 times the result of:
+So, we are multiplying 3 times the result of:

 ```scheme
 ((Y